burnsba/dailyssrn/README.md

                       categories.
 Both RSS 1.0 and 2.0 feeds are generated.

     code/
     master.sh         To be run by cron.
+    email_report.sh   Sends an email on the status of the last update, and includes bad html files.
-Collects output and sends email report. grab_ssrn.sh      Downloads a webpage from SSRN, one for each category, then sends page to parse_and_log.pl
+    grab_ssrn.sh      Downloads a webpage from SSRN, one for each category, then sends page to parse_and_log.pl
     parse_and_log.pl  parses out paper information and stores result in database.